 The yellow phases in Culver City are in compliance with the traffic manual so at an intersection with a speed limit of 35 mph, the yellow phase is 4.3 seconds, at an intersection with a speed limit of 40 mph, the yellow phase is 4.7 seconds and at 45 mph the yellow phase is 5.1 seconds.

-Each citation that is issued for a red light photo enforcement ticket is personally viewed by sworn Culver City Police Officers with traffic enforcement experience.
+Each citation that is issued for a red light photo enforcement ticket is personally viewed by trained Culver City Police Officers or Civilian Analysts with traffic enforcement experience.

 The fines with penalty assessment for a red light violation, California Vehicle Code 21453, can go up to $490.00.
 If the citation is not paid within the prescribed period of time, a civil notice will be sent by the court possibly increasing the original fines.